aicjanelia/LLSM/docs/pipeline/config.md

 The true/false values in `mip` determine if projections will be made along the x, y, and/or z axes.
 Setting all values to true is recommended.

 ## Bsub
 The `bsub` section determines how jobs will be sent to the LSF cluster and is the section most specific to using the Janelia set up.
-A job is created for each individual tiff file, so thus there is one job for each timepoint and each channel.
+A job is created for each individual tiff file, so thus there is one job for each time point and each channel.

 ### _job output_
 If no output path, `o`, is specified, an email will be generated for every individual job, which corresponds to each individual tif, and can number in the thousands.
 This should be avoided!
 Setting `o` to `"/dev/null"` will result in no output being sent.
 If you are troubleshooting, you can specify a path to a file (e.g., `"/nrs/aic/instruments/llsm/pipeline-test/output.txt"`) that can be viewed as the processing progresses.